 Participate in discussions, share your tips, and interact with other players.
 Attending local gaming events or LAN tournaments is also beneficial to build strong relationships with peers and potential teammates.

-Step 4: Compete in Tournaments
+Step 4: Where Can Beginners Compete in Esports Tournaments?

-When you’re ready to start competitive gaming, begin immediately.
+Beginners can enter esports tournaments on ESL Play, FACEIT, and Battlefy free platforms that offer ranked competition for all skill levels.
 The first thing to do is join amateur tournaments on platforms such as ESL Play, FACEIT, and game leagues.

 New players can gain experience and recognition through these events.